-The city of Milledgeville has a rich history, especially for those interested in the history of the Antebellum South and the Civil War.
+The city of Milledgeville has a rich history, especially for those interested in the history of the former Georgia capital.
 Go beyond the windshield tour and step inside our attractions.
-In order to teach you as much as possible about the history in this city, several attractions offer tours to visitors.
+In order to teach you as much as possible about our history, several attractions offer tours to visitors.

 Historic Trolley Tours